 Dining & Noshing

 There’s no place we’d rather be on a fine weekend morning than on the deck overlooking the lovely pond at Cafe Murrayhill.
 Whether brunch or lunch, it’s always tasty.
-And we burn off the calories afterward with a jaunt around the park.
+And we burn off the calories afterwards with a jaunt around the park.